-1ST HALF 1991 2ND HALF 199
+DURING 199 1 IN FIRS T DISTR ANIES,

+1st Half 1991 2nd Hali 1991

-Asset Size AMOUNT % Amount %
+Asset Size AMOUNT 1/6 AMOUNT 1%

-Over \$58 -1.370 -2.0 -2.124 -3.2
+Over \$5b -1.370 -2.0 -2.124 -3.2

-\$1в то \$5в 268 -2.6 485 -4.9
+\$1в то \$5 в 268 -2.6 485 -4.9

-\$150m To \$18 200 -2.8 267 -3.9
+\$150м то \$1в 200 -2.8 267 -3.9

-Total BHCs -1.837 -2.1 -2.875 -3.5
+TOTAL BHCs -1.837 -2.1 -2.875 -3.5

-Change in Loan Volume, adjusted for Net Charge-OFFS, For All Bank Holding Companies with assets OF \$150 Million or More Where the Predominance OF ASSETS IS IN COMMERCIAL BANKS, ADJUSTED FOR MAJOR ACQUISITIONS OF LOANS FROM THE FDIC BY FLEET FINANCIAL GROUP AND BANK OF IRELAND FIRST HOLDINGS.
+CHANGE IN LOAN VOLUME, ADJUSTED FOR NET CHARGE-OFFS, FOR ALL BANK HOLDING COMPANIES WITH ASSETS OF \$150 MILLION OR MORE WHERE THE PREDOMINANCE OF ASSETS IS IN COMMERCIAL BANKS, ADJUSTED FOR MAJOR ACQUISITIONS OF LOANS FROM THE FDIC BY FLEET FINANCIAL GROUP AND BANK OF IRELAND FIRST HOLDINGS.
 INCLUDES ONLY FIRST DISTRICT BANK SUBSIDIARIES OF FLEET AND KEYCORP.

 All but a few BHCs experienced significant shrinkage in commercial loans.
-Lending by New England banks might be declining for a number of reasons: demand is weak; spreads on various investments are more attractive than those on smaller commercial loans; bank managements are nervous about risk; and market forces as well as supervisors are pushing bankers to be regulation has contributed to the overall shrinkage in bank loans in the region cannot be quantified, but it has been a known factor in several banks, and it is reasonable to assume that capital regulation is a significant factor more generally.
+Lending by New England banks might be declining for a number of reasons: demand is weak; spreads on various investments are more attractive than those on smaller commercial loans; bank managements are nervous about risk; and market forces as well as supervisors are pushing bankers to be cautious.
+The degree to which capital regulation has contributed to the overall shrinkage in bank loans in the region cannot be quantified, but it has been a known factor in several banks, and it is reasonable to assume that capital regulation is a significant factor more generally.